Elekaty/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files Long format with user and group IDs displayed numerically And hidden files Create a script that creates a directory named my_first_directory in the /tmp/ directory Move the file betty from /tmp/ to /tmp/my_first_directory
+Display current directory contents, including hidden files Long format with user and group IDs displayed numerically And hidden files Create a script that creates a directory named my_first_directory in the /tmp/ directory Move the file betty from /tmp/ to /tmp/my_first_directory Delete the file betty